Postmates Review: Is Postmates Worth It?

 - Be 18 years old or older

-- Pass their background criminal check
+- Pass background criminal check

 - Have a smartphone capable of running the Postmates app